-Under the directive of Maharashtra chief minister Eknath Shinde and the deputy chief minister Devendra Fadnavis, the Maharashtra government launched the stamp duty amnesty scheme-Maharashtra Mudrank Shulk Abhay Yojana 2023 in a cabinet meeting on November 23, 2023.
+The Maharashtra government launched the stamp duty amnesty scheme-Maharashtra Mudrank Shulk Abhay Yojana 2023 in a cabinet meeting on November 23, 2023.
+This yojana has been extended for the fifth time and now was made available till August 20, 2025.

 What is Maharashtra Mudrank Shulkh Abhay Yojana?

-According to an order issued by the Maharashtra government, under the Maharashtra Mudrank Shulkh Abhay Yojana, IGR Maharashtra will exempt the entire stamp duty fees and penalty that has been imposed on property documents that are registered or not registered between January 1, 1980 and December 31, 2020.
-This is also useful for properties under Mhada, Cidco or even the SRA.
+Under the Maharashtra Mudrank Shulkh Abhay Yojana, IGR Maharashtra exempted the entire stamp duty fees and penalty that was imposed on property documents that were registered or not registered between January 1, 1980 and December 31, 2020.
+This yojana also covered properties under Mhada, Cidco and even the SRA.

 Why is the stamp duty amnesty scheme announced?